THIS PAGE SUBJECT TO CHANGE AS WE DISCUSS POSSIBLE CHANGES TO SCORING THIS YEAR. WE WILL KEEP THE COMMUNITY POSTED.

 - Did the opponent treat you with respect?
 He doesn't have to be your best buddy, but can't be a total asshat either.

 This list is not exhaustive, but please reserve bad game votes for people who really deserve it.
-Players who give or receive 3 or more bad game votes may (or may not) be asked in a friendly manner by a judge for some explanation of the circumstances.
+Players who give or receive a bad game vote will be talked to by a TO.
+We will hear both sides of the story and will have final say whether or not a bad game vote was justified.

-If someone receives a bad game vote then they will have to give back some of those points given on credit.
+If someone receives a bad game vote then they will have to give back some of those points they have earned.

 These are not cumulative modifiers.
 Only the lowest applicable modifier will be applied.
 Unlike a simple linear system, each vote is not worth the same.
 Everyone might have one bad game.
 But when someone is rude over 4 games there is something going on and it should cost them more, and under our scoring system it will cost them much more.